New infinitic.io Website!

 Workers

-In Infinitic, we use an orchestration pattern.
+Infinitic uses an orchestration pattern.
 This is different from a choreography pattern where services need to be aware of the events produced by other services.
 With orchestration, services are completely independent or decoupled.
-They don't need to know about each other's events; Infinitic coordinates everything.
+Here, services don't need to know about each other's events.
+Workflows only need to know the Services' interfaces.

 Clients